Toller Cranston: Amateur career

 After an initial failed experience with ballet lessons, Cranston started skating at the age of 7, when his parents bought him hockey skates.
 He experimented on his own with trying to dance on the ice, and was only later told that what he was doing was called "figure skating".
 His mother was reluctant to allow him to pursue the sport seriously, but at the age of 11, he met Eva Vasak, who was impressed by his talent and offered to coach him for free.
 Vasak coached him for the next eight years.

 When Cranston was 13, he developed Osgood–Schlatter disease and was initially told that he would never skate again.
 After eight weeks in a cast, he resumed training, and won the 1964 Canadian Junior Championship the next month.
 In the next few years, however, Cranston met with little success at the senior level.
 As he was dividing his attention with art school at this time, his physical conditioning was poor and he struggled to make it through his programs, which at that time were 5 minutes for senior men.

 After failing to make the Canadian team for the 1968 Winter Olympics, Cranston struggled with motivation and lack of training discipline.
 His career turned a corner in the following season when he began to work with coach Ellen Burka in Toronto.
-Ellen Burka required him to do complete run-throughs of his entire program and his results began to improve: third at the Canadian championships in 1969, and second in 1970.
+Burka required him to do complete run-throughs of his entire program and his results began to improve: third at the Canadian championships in 1969, and second in 1970.